macabroaff/djangobook/appendixD.rst

 This is the domain to use for session cookies.
 Set this to a string such as ``".lawrence.com"`` for cross-domain cookies, or use ``None`` for a standard domain cookie.
-See Chapter 14.
+Ver Capítulo 14.

 SESSION_COOKIE_NAME
 -------------------